ghcpuman902/manglekuo.com/posts/d67-lite-plus-mt3-2048.md

 **Surround yourself with things you like.**

-It did not make me type faster, or type more accurately compare to the MacBook Keyboard I'm used to, but it makes each of my day easier to get up.
+It did not make me type faster, or type more accurately compare to the MacBook Keyboard I'm used to, but it makes each of my day easier to get by.